bieli/google_rank_checker/README.md

 This repository it is tool set for free using.

 Usage
 -----

-If you need checking for keyword for domain you need execute:
+If you need checking for keyword for domain you need below PHP code:

 ```php
 <?php